Visyond/website-hugo/site/content/solutions/energy-and-utilities.md

 ---
-title: Cloud Collaboration and Planning for Energy Projects
+title: Work Remotely and Securely Collaborate on Energy Projects
-topTitle: Cloud Collaboration and Planning for Energy Projects
+topTitle: Work Remotely and Securely Collaborate on Energy Projects
 topSubTitle: >-
-  Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis and interactive reporting software that works in the browser and focuses on data security and digital innovation.
+  Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and digital innovation.

   <br><br>